Kamoko32/UKTask/README.md

+# **Untitled Kingdom - iOS Recruitment Task**

+# Intro

+During your holiday, some significant client contacted us to do a project for him.
+He wanted a simple MVP for now, **but with a plan to grow**.
+Because there were no experienced developer available, Project Manager decided to start writing the app with a trainee — the results of their work you can find in this repository.

+Now you are back, and asked to continue this project.
+Because the client is aware of the implementation state, he gives the green light to refactor the entire project.
+As he said at the beginning, the app will grow, so the base for it should be reliable.

+Can you save this project? 💪

+# Base rules

+- **We expect the complete and consistent solution**

+- When refactoring, please **keep the way how the app looks like from the user perspective** (excluding the changes we will ask you to do).

+- All solutions that are present here are the result of the trainee work, no hidden motive here ;) **You can move any part you want, create new classes, change architecture, install libraries, etc.**

+- So far, we are using the hardcoded JSON files instead of server responses.
+We want to keep it that way for now, but having in mind that it can change in the future.

+- We want to **keep the 2 seconds delay for the requests** - to simulate slow connection problems :)

 # Tasks

-After all changes, the app should look exactly the same as in the beginning.

-Refactor the whole application (please keep Networking Manager as a fake class which loads data from json files after 2 second delay).
-You can move parts of the code to separate files, create new classes, change architecture, install additional pods via CocoaPods, etc. I realize that the app is really simple, but let's assume this is the beginning of quite a big project.

-## Bugs
+To wrap things up, what we want you to do is:

+- **Refactor** - it's up to you how much you want to change.
+The project should be easy to maintain and develop.

+- **Bugfixes:**

-- Details View change background color after a little delay.
-We would like to have it immediately when a user enters that screen.
+    - Details view is changing its background color after a small delay.
+The client wants it to be correct immediately when a user enters that screen

-- Details View should also have a title, but it's not displayed at all.
-The title should be displayed in a specific way, for example, the title "Item1" should be displayed as "ItEm1" (Look at uppercases and lowercases).
+    - Details view should have a title displayed on the navigation bar.
+It should have a specific format: **the characters at the odd indexes should be lowercased, others - uppercased**.
+Examples: `ItEm123`, `My bEaTiFuL_ItEm`, etc.

-- Going back from Details View moves a user to the initial screen with "Start" button.
-It's not correct - users should be moved back to Table View Controller.
-- Details View always displays downloaded info for ID = "1".
+    - The back button on the Details view should move the user back to the list, not to the initial screen (with a start button)

+    - Details view is always presenting the data for `ID == "1"`, no matter what did user selected

-- Table View Controller is not going to be deallocated after going back to Start View Controller
+    - It seems that `TableViewController` is not deallocating after going back to the `StartViewController`

-## New Features
+- **New features:**

-- Add another view controller to Tab Bar Controller which displays the same data as a Table View Controller, but using UICollectionView (square cells with assigned background color from data models and label in the center of every cell, two columns).
-After selecting a specific cell, the app should display details view (that behavior is the same as for the Table View Controller).
+    - We want another tab in the Tab Bar Controller, which displays the same data as on the `TableViewController`, but using `UICollectionView`.
+The screen should present the tiles with a proper background color and the item name centered in the cell.
+We want it to present 2 square tiles at the row.

-- Improve Table View Controller - every cell should display name and preview underneath.
-Cell height should be adjusted to the content, so the cells may have different heights.
+    - The `TableViewController` should display the preview underneath the title.
+Ideally, the cell height should be adjusted to its content.

-## Tests
-- Fully cover NetworkingManager and few other classes you select with unit tests.
+- **Tests:**

+    - Please cover the networking layer with a unit tests (currently placed in `NetworkingManager`)
+    - Please cover with tests some business logic classes too.
+No need to for 100% coverage in the project, but in the chosen classes, you should try to test possible scenarios.

+# Good luck! 💪